Goodbye at Yellow Crane Tower

 Translating Li Bai

-Goodbye to Meng Haoran at Yellow Crane Tower is a straightforward description of a farewell setting: it is early spring (the third month) and the flowers are in bloom, enveloping the place like a thick mist.
+It is early spring and the flowers are in bloom, enveloping the place like a thick mist.
 Meng Haoran, an old friend, is sailing down the river to Yangzhou.
-Li Bai the poet climbs the Yellow Crane Tower to glimpse his friend's boat, but all he sees is a speck of sail amidst the blue hills and the Yangzi River flowing into the horizon.
+Li Bai the poet climbs the Yellow Crane Tower to glimpse his friend's boat, but all he sees is a speck of sail amidst the blue haze and the Yangzi River flowing into the horizon.

 Old / chap (old friend) / west / departs / Yellow / Crane / Tower

-Mist (smoke) / flowers / third / month / down / Yang / zhou
+Mist (smoke, haze) / flowers / third / month / down / Yang / zhou

-Single (lonely) / sail / distant / scene / Blue / hills / limitless
+Single (lonely) / sail / distant / scene / blue / emptiness / limitless

 Only / see / Long / River (i.e. Yangzi) / sky / horizon / flow

-There are two ways to "activate" (bring to life) the literal text in an English translation.
-One is to add only the minimum necessary words that are not mentioned explicitly, but are implied, so that the narrative reads smoothly and faithfully in English.
-The reader is left to himself to interpret and expand on this bare transliterated text that stays as close as possible to the literal rendering.
-Here's my minimal translation:
+There are two ways to “activate” (bring to life) the literal text in a translation.
+One is to add only the minimum necessary words that are not mentioned explicitly, but are implied, so that the narrative reads fluently and faithfully in English.

 What the poet didn't say

-What the poet didn't say is the significance of Yellow Crane Tower to the farewell party.
-Li Bai, perhaps with a group of friends, were bidding farewell to Meng Haoran at the tower, or Li Bai could have climbed up the tower for a better view of Meng sailing in a boat down the river.
-Presumably Li Bai watched the distant image of the lonely sail from the top of the tower (the key word is "distant", which implies that one has to be on a certain height to have a good view, so we may safely assume Li Bai actually climbed the tower to see the boat).
+What the poet didn’t say is the significance of Yellow Crane Tower to the farewell party.
+Li Bai, perhaps with a group of friends, were bidding farewell to Meng Haoran at the tower, or Li Bai could have climbed the tower for a better view of Meng sailing in a boat down the river.
+Presumably Li Bai watched the distant lonely sail from the top of the tower (the key word is “distant”, which implies one has to be on a certain height to have a good view, so we may assume Li Bai climbed the tower to see the boat).

-Only once was colour mentioned, i.e. "blue", as in the blue hills.
-Yellow Crane Tower is a proper name of the building (built in 223AD in Snake Hill, Wuhan city) and does not necessarily mean the tower was yellow in colour.
+Only once was colour mentioned, i.e. “blue”, as in the blue hills or blue yonder.
+Yellow Crane Tower is the proper name of a building (built in 223AD in Snake Hill, Wuhan city) and does not necessarily mean the tower was yellow in colour.
 Neither did the poet mention the colours of the flowers, the colour of the river or the colour of the sail.

 What is not implied, therefore, should not be added in the translation.
 Take colours.
-As mentioned earlier, Li Bai observed only "blue hills", and nothing more.
-He didn't say "blue sky" or "red blossoms" or "green willows".
-If we allow translators (see below) to freely add new colours and extraneous terms (just because they think these sounded poetic), then what is there to stop future translators adding "grey" sail, Li Bai's "white beard" and lilacs at the foot of the tower?
+As mentioned earlier, Li Bai said the distant scene is blue, and nothing more.
+He didn’t say blue sky or red blossoms or green willows.
+If we allow translators (see below) to freely add new colours and extraneous terms (because they think these sounded “poetic”), then what is there to stop future translators adding “grey” sail, Li Bai's “white beard” and lilacs at the foot of the tower?

-Consider this translation by Xu Yuanchong.
-He is supposedly popular in China for producing many English translations of Chinese works, according to my friend Belinda Bian Jianhua who does academic research and teaching on translation techniques, previously at Nankai University and now at Qingdao University.
-I don't know Xu from Adam, but judging from his text (which Belinda e-mailed to me), it is defective.
-His stereotyped rhyme is no different from verses found in schoolgirls' diaries:
+Consider this translation by Xu Yuanchong, supposedly popular in China for producing many English translations of Chinese works.
+I don’t know Xu from Adam, but judging from his text (which a translation professor e-mailed to me), it is defective.
+His rhymes are no different from those in traditional gospel hymns:

 Seeing Meng Hao-ran off at Yellow Crane Tower